CallmeNelson/DevOps-Project/PROJECT 2/README.md

 • Change or move into your working directory or folder using this command " cd DevOps " .

-• While you are inside the folder,run " git init " command .
+• While you are inside the folder,run " git init " command.

 ![Alt text](<Images/Screenshot 2024-01-01 at 01.28.02.png>)